 (More about mockups.)

 More About Color: Tile color will almost certainly not match the color on your monitor, but will be in that range.
+Even within one run of tile, there will be slight variations.
 Tile is reflective and paint far less so, so even matched colors will look very different.
 Perhaps surprisingly, your final tile color will not be an exact match for your sample tile either -- even if the sample was made recently.
 Colors can vary based on the temperature when the tiles are made.
 Tiles made on a very cold day will show some differences from those made on temperate days or during a heat wave.
 This variation is actually a feature.

-Field Tiles (Background Tiles): I can make your field tile to match your background color exactly, but since I make tiles individually, you're better off getting field tiles locally.
+Field Tiles (Background Tiles): I can make your field tile to match your background color exactly, but since I make tiles individually, you really are better off getting field tiles locally.
 If you are in a time crunch, shop for your field times in a complementary color.
-If not, you can wait until your final tiles arrive.

 Mock-ups: If you've already decided on a pattern, placed a deposit, and we're making a modification, I may send you a mockup by email to make sure I really understood what you asked for before I make your tile.
 You can get an good idea of color differences and proportion from a mockup, but they are still just an idea.
 For more complex projects, such as designing a fireplace with multiple patterns, mockups help to give an idea of which patterns go well together.